Water Usage & Scarcity Takeaways

 The High Plains aquifer (including the Ogallala) has the largest cumulative depletion and the largest withdrawal, ~95% of which is used for irrigation.

-In the 8 states overlying the High Plains aquifer, likely well over 50% of aquifer water is used for feed crop production.
+In the 8 states overlying the High Plains aquifer, it’s likely that well over 50% of aquifer water is used for feed crop production.

 Water Usage & Scarcity